intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

   conda install libuv
   ```

-* For oneAPI installed using Offline installer, make sure you have configured oneAPI environment variables in your Anaconda Prompt through
+* For oneAPI installed using the Offline installer, make sure you have configured oneAPI environment variables in your Anaconda Prompt through
   ```cmd
   call "C:\Program Files (x86)\Intel\oneAPI\setvars.bat"
   ```